Maple Pruning Basics

 Every few minutes look at your tree and visualize its shape as a triangle.
-Notice that triangle is now tilted to the left, as compared to Figure 1.
-That’s because the triangle in Figure 1 is boring because all the sides are the same size.
+Notice that triangle is now tilted to the left, as compared to the first photo That’s because the initial shape is boring because all the sides are the same size.

 Another alternative is to grow the tree a couple of inches larger so we have a larger triangle.
 That’s what I’m going to do.

 It’s a good idea to make a sketch of your tree and indicate the triangle.
 Keep it for the next time you prune the tree as a reminder.